 I asked her about it.
 Without looking up, she said, “It’s Tinder.
-It’s not for gay people.”
-I downloaded it.
+Not for gay people.”

 She was partially right: Tinder is not like Grindr or Scruff at all.
-The thrill of these gay apps — at least for me — is meeting people you don’t know.
+The thrill of those rattier gay apps — at least for me — was meeting people I didn’t know.
 Anonymity is fun.
-Tinder, taking a different route, involves your Facebook account and shows you the people with whom you have mutual connections.
+Tinder, taking a different route, involves Facebook and shows the user people with whom they have mutual connections.
 In other words, it does the work of Facebook creeping for you.
 Receiving a message from a stranger (only four mutual friends!) on Facebook feels weird — that’s what Tinder is for.

-I’ve since spoken with a small number of women, including queer women, who use the app, and a smaller number of gay men who use it.
-Overall, it seems Tinder has predominantly taken off in a hetero market, and that seems to be its intention.
+I’ve since spoken with a small number of women, including Queer women, who use the app, and a smaller number of gay men who use it.
+Overall, it seems Tinder has predominantly taken off in a heterosexual market, and that seems to be its intention.

-Using Facebook is brilliant if you like knowing, dating, and presumably having sex with friends-of-friends.
+Utilizing Facebook connections is brilliant if you like knowing, dating, and presumably having sex with friends-of-friends.
 After you download the app, you upload six photos from your Facebook account.
 The app only displays your first name.
-It restricts the information people can see while using your Facebook connections.
 The list of people it shows you first are the people you have the most mutual connections with.

 The real game-changer with Tinder — the feature other hookup apps could learn from — is giving users the luxury of only communicating with people they’re interested in and who show interest back.
 In doing so, it weeds out all the disinterested parties.
 What a time saver!

 If Tinder hasn’t revolutionized smartphone dating by the time you read this, it’s going to.
-To the dozens of apps and websites still professing to find us love: I hope you’re paying attention.
+To the dozens of apps and websites still professing to find love for us: I hope you’re paying attention.
 Your competition has arrived.